What is MTHFR?

 Also, genetics are just one piece of the diagnostic pie; alone, they are unlikely to give you the solutions you seek..More important than SNPs are your symptoms and history, as well as lab testing, which should be comprehensive and include vitamins and minerals.

-Conditions treated includeHypothyroidism, hyperthyroidism, functional hypothyroidism, Hashimoto's, fibromyalgia, fatigue, depression, anxiety, mold toxicity, heavy metal toxicity, vitamin deficiencies, etc.
+Conditions treated includeHypothyroidism, hyperthyroidism, functional hypothyroidism, Hashimoto's, adrenal fatigue, fibromyalgia, fatigue, depression, anxiety, mold toxicity, heavy metal toxicity, vitamin deficiencies, ADHD, etc.

-I am also familiar with Lyme, Celiac and gluten sensitivity, ADHD, schizophrenia, and Alzheimer's.
+I am also familiar with Lyme, Celiac and gluten sensitivity.

 Congratulations to Alliance Integrative Medicine, Herndon VA on winning the 2015 Patients' Choice Awards for Family Doctor in Herndon, VA